 - Patient and Service Eligibility: Both new and existing patients may now access telehealth for a wide range of services.
 Previously, telehealth was available for a fairly limited range of services and required that the provider or another practitioner within the provider’s practice had provided telehealth services to the patient within the past three years.
 Now, new patients can receive telehealth services.
 Although the telehealth expansion still requires informed consent and beneficiary initiation of the encounter, the changes significantly increase the number of patients who can take advantage of telehealth services.

 All other telehealth regulations, including the list of “qualified providers” remain in effect.
-Thus, ASHP’s understanding is that pharmacists can provide telehealth services incident to a Medicare-eligible provider, but cannot directly bill Medicare for these services.
-However, because CMS did not explicitly address this issue in its FAQ document, ASHP will seek further clarification from CMS on this point.
+Thus, ASHP’s understanding is that pharmacists can provide telehealth services incident to a Medicare-eligible provider, but cannot directly bill Medicare for these services (more information is provided in the billing and supervision section below).

 New Funding and Other Changes